miryeganeh/MachineLearning-FromScratch/README.md

 # MachineLearning-FromScratch

-This repository is structured as follows :

-### This repository contains a set of prjects in with I have implemented machine learning algorithms (classification and clustering) from scratch without help of high level libraries such as Sklearn or even Pandas.In these algorithms, I've tried to use the vectorized operations of Numpy to make the computations more efficient.
+This repository contains a set of prjects in with I have implemented machine learning algorithms (classification and clustering) from scratch without help of high level libraries such as Sklearn or even Pandas.In these algorithms, I've tried to use the vectorized operations of Numpy to make the computations more efficient.
 These algorithms are the result of my tutoring classes with my students from university of Harvard, UCLA, ... .

   - #### Kmeans and HAC:
     on MNIST : In this project me and a student of M.Sc. from university of Harvard implemented Kmeans and Hierarchical Aglomorative Clustering (HAC) on MNIST data from scracth using only Numpy.